FrendaWinter/Operating-System-Concepts/README.md

 - The process creating the shared-memory segment.
 Typically, in the address space of that process.
 - Other processes that wish to communicate using this shared-memory segment must attach it to their address space
-- Normally, the OS tries to prevent one process from accessing another process’s memory -> So the processes must agree to remove this restriction.
+- Normally, the OS tries to prevent one process from accessing another process’s memory -> So the processes must agree to remove this restriction in order to acess.

 The `producer–consumer` approach:
 - Have available a buffer of items that can be filled by the producer and emptied by the consumer.